Optimizing Healthcare Workforces: A Deep Dive into Infor WFM

 By: RPI Tech Connect July 16, 2024

-In this episode of RPI Tech Connect, we’re discussing the challenges facing healthcare workforces today and how solutions like Infor Workforce Management (WFM) are helping to address them.
+In this episode of RPI Tech Connect, we explore how healthcare workforces are tackling current challenges with the help of solutions like Infor Workforce Management (WFM).

 Join us for a discussion focused on exploring why issues of labor shortages and burnout are affecting healthcare.
 Plus, learn how tools like Infor Shift Bidding and Self-Scheduling can preserve and strengthen healthcare workforces.
 Joined by special guests Brianna Zink, Sr. Director of WFM Product Strategy at Infor, and Max Fisk, Principal WFM Consultant at RPI, tune in to find out strategies for optimizing healthcare workforces and enhancing staff satisfaction.